kasbahcode/basic-devops-toolkit/README.md

 - **🏠 Side Projects** - Deploy personal projects easily
 - **💡 Prototypes** - Quick proof-of-concepts
 - **📚 Learning** - Understand DevOps fundamentals

 ---

+## 💭 Why I Built This

+I got tired of seeing beginners struggle with overly complex DevOps tutorials.
+Most guides assume you already know Docker, Kubernetes, CI/CD, and a dozen other tools.

+This toolkit strips away the complexity and gives you just what you need to get started.
+Once you're comfortable with these basics, you can graduate to more advanced tools.

+---